e2d2/dcs-scripts/README.md

 # dcs-scripts

-A collection of scripts deemed handy and helpful from Digital Curation Services at Cornell University Library.
+A collection of scripts written by and deemed handy and helpful from Digital Curation Services at Cornell University Library.

 Any questions, ask Dianne (dd388 AT cornell DOT edu)